Emilyhugs/django-NightThoughts/README.md

 # django-NightThoughts

 # Overview
 This project is a journal web application built with the python-based framework Django.
 The front-end is HTML & CSS, Javascipt & also encorporates the Bootstrap 5 framework.
 There is full CRUD functionality as users can create, read, update, and delete their thoughts.
-The application differs from an ordinary journalling app because it is specifically designed to help users clear their mind before sleep in order to encourages mental decluttering, reducing overthinking & nighttime anxiety, but also to have a place for those genius thougts/ideas we seem to get at night-time when our brain enters a more creative mode.
+The application differs from an ordinary journalling app because it is specifically designed to help users clear their mind before sleep in order to encourage mental decluttering, reduce overthinking & nighttime anxiety, but also to have a place for those genius thoughts/ideas we seem to get at night-time when our brain enters a more creative mode.

+ I also wanted to address the advice of not looking at your phone before bed - with the ever increasing amount of time we engage with technology I think it's unlikely that people are going to put their phones away before bed.
+With that being said, I think it is at least better to encourage journalling/reflecting instead of mindlessly scrolling on social media.

 The live project can found here: <a href="https://emily-django-nightthoughts-a6d094866e81.herokuapp.com/" target="_blank">Live Project</a>